-Logic intervention Indicator Basic data Target Mean of verification hypothesis / Risk General Objective: Improve the resilience of agriculture to climate change to support food security in Niger, through the promotion of modern irrigation techniques and diversification of income sources for farmers Part of producers of intervention areas with access to time / at the right time to factors of productions adapted at reasonable cost Number of new sources of revenue created No producer in the target areas will benefit from the proposed comprehensive interventions.
-200 producer groups in intervention areas have 1,000 ha of irrigated sites developed with the drip or California system powered by solar energy to enhance the resilience of agriculture to water and energy stress due to climate change Up to 40% of beneficiaries are women.
-Up to 40 to 50 % of beneficiaries are young people (male and female) About 4,000 households diversify their income sources to deal with the uncertainties related to climate change Annual report of the crop year - Reports survey households on the level of household food security - Reports on the execution and monitoring and evaluation of the project Political instability - Multi-dimensional crises New facets of climate risks emerge during the project life Reluctance to apply the acquired knowledge and practices on climate change adaptation Component 1: enhancing stakeholders' technical and institutional capacities and dissemination of lessons learned during the project execution Number and type of target institutions strengthened to minimize exposure to climate change and variability hazards Percentage of the targeted population aware of the adverse impacts on climate change foreseen and the adequate responses The priorities relating to climate change are integrated into the national small irrigation plan Insufficient training and documentation about the adaptation practices of the agriculture sector to climate change and its effects on food security.
+Logic intervention Indicator Basic data Target Mean of verification hypothesis / Risk General Objective: Improve the resilience of agriculture to climate change to support food security in Niger, through the promotion of modern irrigation techniques and diversification of income sources for farmers - Part of producers of intervention areas with access to time / at the right time to factors of productions adapted at reasonable cost - Number of new sources of revenue created No producer in the target areas will benefit from the proposed comprehensive interventions.
+200 producer groups in intervention areas have 1,000 ha of irrigated sites developed with the drip or California system powered by solar energy to enhance the resilience of agriculture to water and energy stress due to climate change Up to 51% of beneficiaries are women (young and older).
+Up to 40 to 50 % of beneficiaries are young people (male and female) About 4,000 households diversify their income sources to deal with the uncertainties related to climate change Annual report of the crop year - Reports survey households on the level of household food security - Reports on the execution and monitoring and evaluation of the project Political instability - Multi-dimensional crises New facets of climate risks emerge during the project life Reluctance to apply the acquired knowledge and practices on climate change adaptation Component 1: Enhancing stakeholders' technical and institutional capacities and dissemination of lessons learned during the project execution Number and type of target institutions strengthened to minimize exposure to climate change and variability hazards Percentage of the targeted population aware of the adverse impacts on climate change foreseen and the adequate responses+ The priorities relating to climate change are integrated into the national small irrigation plan Insufficient training and documentation about the adaptation practices of the agriculture sector to climate change and its effects on food security.
 The technical services of the Government in charge for small irrigation including agriculture, agricultural engineering, environment, hydraulic, local farmers and artisans (female and male) receive training on: - The fight against climate change and food insecurity - The technologies promoted in the project The communities in the target area have revised their adaptation plan.
-Reports on the execution and monitoring and evaluation of the project Workshop reports The technical ministries reports Survey reports Low participation and involvement of local public services and the population The technical practices promoted by the project are confined to the first recipient
+The most successful experiences and those missed are documented at local and national levels on fuel development policies - Reports on the execution and monitoring and evaluation of the project - Workshop reports - The technical ministries reports - Survey reports Low participation and involvement of local public services and the population The technical practices promoted by the project are confined to the first recipient